Eberhard von Boremski: Aerial victory claims

 According to US historian David T. Zabecki, Boremski was credited with 104 aerial victories.
 Obermaier also lists Boremski with 104 aerial victories claimed on 630 combat missions.
 This figure includes 100 claims on the Eastern Front, and four on the Western Front.
-Author Spick lists him with 90 aerial victories.
+Author Spick lists him with 90 aerial victories and a mission-to-claim ratio of 7.00.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 88 aerial victories, plus two unconfirmed claims.
 Four of his aerial victories were claimed on the Western Front, the others on the Eastern Front.
 The authors indicate that he probably claimed further aerial victories with EJG 1 which cannot be verified through the archives.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 4932".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.